History Repeating (song): In popular culture

 An edit mix of the original is the theme or title music to the BBC's Later... with Jools Holland.

 It featured on the original soundtrack of the film There's Something About Mary (1998), and served as the opening theme tune to the Channel 4 show So Graham Norton.

 In 1999, Geri Halliwell released her debut album Schizophonic with the lead single "Look at Me", which took creative influence from this song.

 In 2000, the song was used in a TV commercial for Jaguar automobiles.

 In 2000, the song was used in the Daria episode "Psycho Therapy".

 In 2004, the song was featured in a TV promo for Sex and the City.

 In 2009, it was used in the movie It's Complicated starring Meryl Streep, Alec Baldwin, and Steve Martin.

 It was used in a Pantene Pro-V shampoo commercial.

 In 2010, the song by Regine Velasquez for the opening of GMA's 60th Anniversary entitled GMA @ 60: The Heart of Television.

 In 2011, the song featured in Series 3 of the Television series Being Human.
 (Episode 7: Though the Heavens Fall).

 In 2011, Jamala released her debut album For Every Heart, using the song as a bonus track.

 In 2020, the song was used in the trailer for Netflix's second season promotion of The Politician.

+In 2025, the song was used in the trailer for Apple TV's second season promotion of Palm Royale.